 Each player chooses a playing piece and selects a lettered starting space (E, M, O, H, B, or I).
 More than one player may select the same starting space/letter.

-The youngest player starts by rolling the die and moving their playing piece in either direction the number rolled.
+The youngest player starts by playing a card they were dealt and then moving their playing piece in either direction the number on the card.
+If they play a special card they follow the instructions on the card.

-If a player lands at the bottom of a ladder; on that same turn, the player climbs to the top of the ladder.
-If more than one ladder is lined up, the player continues to climb to the top of the uppermost ladder.
+If after moving the number of spaces the player lands on the space at the bottom of a ladder, the player climbs the ladder to the next level.
+If more than one ladder is lined up, the player climbs that ladder as well.

 If a player lands on a waterfall, the player falls down to the level below.
 If more than one waterfall is lined up, the player continues to fall to the bottom of the lowest waterfall.

-Move to the Nearest Waterfall – the player moves to the nearest waterfall in either direction and moves down 1 level.
-If more than 1 waterfall is lined up the player moves down that waterfall as well.
+Move a Player to the Nearest Waterfall – the player moves another player to the nearest waterfall in either direction and falls down 1 level.
+If more than 1 waterfall is lined up the player falls down that waterfall as well.

-When the turn is complete, return the card to the bottom of the deck.
+When the turn is complete, place the card in the discard pile.

 Play continues to the next player on the left of the previous player (clockwise).